IBM-Cloud/docs/services/IoT/devices/device_mgmt/requests.md

 Request format:

 ```
-The following topic outlines the incoming message from the server:
+The following topic shows the incoming message from the server:

 Topic: iotdm-1/mgmt/initiate/device/factory_reset
 {